MBCProject/mbc-markdown/execution/remote-commands.md

 It may still be useful to capture non-autonomous behaviors (commands) with autonomously-oriented behaviors because the associated descriptions could provide details of how the malware implements the behavior.
 Using autonomous behaviors in combination with the Execution:Remote Commands Behavior gives context.

 Autonomous behaviors - those done by the malware without an active attacker - should not be captured with Execution:Remote Commands.
-For example, malware that *automatically* destroys data would be tagged with the [Destroy Data](https://github.com/MBCProject/mbc-markdown/blob/master/impact/destroy-data.md) Behavior.
+For example, malware that *automatically* destroys data would be tagged with the [Impact: Destroy Data](https://github.com/MBCProject/mbc-markdown/blob/master/impact/destroy-data.md) Behavior.

 Methods
 -------